aknackiron/testdroid-documentation/appium/examples/server-side-appium-in-tc-python/index.md

 * Create a new Appium Server side project (either iOS or Android)
 * Create a new test run inside of new server side project
-  * Upload your application (apk/ipa) in the "Application" step
+  * Upload tested application (apk/ipa) in the "Application" step
   * Upload the above created zip using the "Upload test file" step
   * Choose the device group to use or create a new group for this run
   * Start testrun